Resident Evil 2 remake: What you need to know

 Resident Evil 7: Biohazard shifted things back toward survival horror, with a first person perspective.
 It's terrifying, and the truly brave can play through the entire game in VR.
 It got an 8 from GameSpot and sits at 86 on Metacritic.

 You can get it on the PS4, Xbox One and PC.
-In Japan, Nintendo Switch ($459.00 at mwave) owners can stream it.
+In Japan, Nintendo Switch (£269.00 at Amazon Marketplace) owners can stream it.

 What do we know about the Resident Evil 2 remake?